Never Miss a Beat

-"Never Miss a Beat" is a song by British indie rock band Kaiser Chiefs, released as the lead single from the band's third album, Off with Their Heads, on 6 October 2008.
-The song was produced by Mark Ronson and features backing vocals from Lily Allen and members of rock group New Young Pony Club.
+"Never Miss a Beat" is a song by British indie rock band Kaiser Chiefs, released as the lead single from the band's third album, Off with Their Heads, on 27 August 2008.
+The song was co-produced by Mark Ronson and Eliot James and features backing vocals from Lily Allen and members of rock group New Young Pony Club.

-"Never Miss a Beat" premiered on BBC Radio 1's The Chris Moyles Show on 27 August 2008.
-On 17 September 2008, it was added to BBC Radio 1's A List.
+"Never Miss a Beat" premiered on BBC Radio 1's The Chris Moyles Show that day.
+On 17 September 2008, it was added to Radio 1's A List.
 On 12 October, the song entered the UK Singles Chart at No. 5, giving the band their second UK top-five single as well as their fifth to enter the UK top 10.
-In the United States, the song was sent to modern rock radio in September 2008.
+In the United States, the song was sent to modern rock radio in September 2008, and was released on phsycial formats in the United Kingdom and Australia in October.

 Music video

-The music video was directed by Goodtimes and was released on 6 October 2008.
+The music video was directed by Goodtimes and was released on 6 October 2008, coinciding with its physical release.
 The video shows the band performing in The Barge Pole Public House, based in Abbey Wood, South East London, with sporadic glimpses of people wearing masks occurring frequently throughout.
 These scenes were filmed around the Tavy Bridge area of Thamesmead, South East London.
 Ricky Wilson plays a weather man, and appears on a television next to the band.